jaymarnz/dialserver/README.md

 In order to support Raspberry Pi OS based on Buster the `--features` option has been introduced.
 For Bullseye or Bookworm based systems it is not necessary and so the default value (true or false) is determined based on this.
 Consequently, you should not need to specify this option but can override it with `--features` or `--no-features`.
 When enabled a feature report is sent to the Surface Dial at appropriate times.
 This overcomes a bug in Buster that resets the number of dial steps whenever the Surface Dial reconnects.

 The Surface Dial's haptic feedback is optional to let you know when it wakes up and is ready to handle gestures.
 You can enable this with `--buzz`.
-When running on Bullseye this is very helpful since it takes several seconds to reconnect.
+When running on Bullseye or Bookworm this is very helpful since it takes several seconds to reconnect.
 On Buster reconnections happen in about 0.2 seconds or less so it's not necessary and that's why I recommend running on Buster.
-Bookworm seems to fall in the middle and is usable if you can tolerate about a 1 second delay after waking.

 ## Running as root
 You must run DialServer as root which the install does for you.
 But if you want to run from non-root then you must create a udev rule based on the vendorId and productId.
 The Microsoft Surface Dial vendorId is 0x045e and the productId is 0x091b.
 See https://github.com/node-hid/node-hid#udev-device-permissions for an example.